Eat, October 21, 2018

 Field to Fork

 You want to eat as close to nature as possible.
-If you are in doubt, think about how many steps are needed from the field to the fork.
+If you are in doubt, think about how many steps are needed to get food from the field, to your fork.

 Plant Rich Diet – Eat Your Vegetables

-It doesn’t matter if you are a meat eater or a vegan, you need to eat a majority plant-based diet.
-That might sounds like conflicting advice, because meat obviously isn’t a plant… but you want to fill your plate with veggies, and then have your protein – in whatever form, as a side-kick.
-Aim for 5-10 cups of veggies a day.
-Yep – that many!
-Focus on non-starchy veg – spinach, kale, broccoli, silver beet, bok choy, leeks, asparagus, celery, rocket, sprouts, capsicums etc. Veggies are packed with nutrients, and contain lots of fibre which is important to help remove toxins, keep us regular and remove things like excess oestrogen from our bodies.
+It doesn’t matter if you’re an omnivore, vegetarian, or vegan—you need to eat a predominantly plant-based diet.
+That might sound like conflicting advice (because meat obviously isn’t a plant), but no matter how you get your protein, plants should always take priority.
+Aim for 5-10 cups of veggies daily.
+Yep, that many!
+Focus on non-starchy vegetables like spinach, kale, broccoli, silver beet, bok choy, leeks, asparagus, celery, rocket, sprouts, and capsicums.
+Veggies are packed with essential nutrients and fiber, which not only keep us full but also help detoxify the body and support regular digestion.

 Fats

-When I finally did increase my fats a few years back I almost instantly noticed how satiated I was after meals and no longer needing to snack every couple of hours.
+Once I did increase my good fats, I instantly noticed how satisfied I felt after meals and no longer needing to snack every couple of hours

 Dairy